Santhal Pargana division

-Santhal Pargana division constitutes one of the five district administration units known as the divisions of Jharkhand state in eastern India.
+Santhal Pargana division constitutes six district administration units known as the divisions of Jharkhand state in eastern India.

 Origin of name

-Santhal Pargana derives its name from two words: "Santhal", a major inhabited tribe in the region and Pargana, a unit of administration in Persian language used mostly by medieval rulers.
+Santal Pargana derives its name from two words: "Santal", a major inhabited tribe in the region and Pargana, a unit of administration in Persian language used mostly by medieval rulers.

 Location

-Santhal Pargana is one of the divisions of Jharkhand.
+Santal Pargana is one of the divisions of Jharkhand.
 Its headquarters is at Dumka.
 Presently, this administrative division comprises six districts: Godda, Deoghar, Dumka, Jamtara, Sahibganj and Pakur.

 History

 This region is mentioned as Kajangala in different ancient literatures specially in Buddhist literatures.

 It is mentioned that the Chinese monk-traveller Xuanzang (Hiuen Tsang) travelled from Champa (recent Bhagalpur) to Kajangala and then proceeded to Pundravardhana (recent Bangladesh) in the 7th century AD.
 He says that the northern limit of its territory (means Sahebganj) was not very far from the Ganges.
 The forests to the south had plenty of elephants.
 The people were straight forward, talented and devoted to education.